amanzholov8/atak-ui/DP2.md

 ### HMW make navigation through the track affordable and convenient?

-1. **Allow the user to put time marks and the loop between them.**
+1. Allow the user to put time marks and the loop between them.

-	**Selection criteria**: In the process of making choreo and rehearsing, there is a high need for repetitively playing certain part of the video.
 1. Allow the user to put bookmarks on track for an easy return.
 1. Add generic player control buttons like “replay”, “go +- 5/10/15 sec”.
 1. Divide the songs into bars.